Rethinking Efficiency in Neural Combinatorial Optimization: Batched Preference Optimization with Mamba: Experiment

 \textbf{Limit-State Throughput Testing:} To evaluate the maximum processing capacity suitable for industrial deployment, we adopted a Maximal Utilization Protocol for throughput testing.
 Instead of a fixed batch size, we dynamically maximized the inference batch size for each model and problem size until the GPU memory limit was reached.

-\textbf{Results:} Figure \ref{fig:efficiency} (Right) reports the throughput (instances/second) on a logarithmic scale.
-While the Transformer's throughput plummets for large $N$ due to the necessity of reducing batch sizes to accommodate the massive attention matrices, ECO sustains high throughput levels.
-Specifically, at $N=5000$, ECO achieves a throughput orders of magnitude higher than the baseline.
-This performance gap highlights that the linear memory complexity of ECO not only saves VRAM but also unlocks the ability to process significantly larger batches in parallel, maximizing GPU utilization.
+\textbf{Results:} Figure~\ref{fig:efficiency} (Right) reports throughput (instances/second) on a logarithmic scale.
+While the Transformer's throughput plummets for large $N$ because the batch size must be reduced to accommodate the attention matrices, ECO sustains much higher throughput.
+This gap highlights that ECO's lower memory footprint not only saves VRAM but also permits larger effective batch sizes during inference, which is the main source of the practical speedup.